From the Steep Rock Echo, July 1959 : Sports Photos.

 July 1st.
 Boasting plenty of power, they had little difficulty disposing of the other teams to come up with the

--- a cigar to smoke while they cooled off.
+first prize -- a cigar to smoke while they cooled off.
 Team

 members were not identified, but their "anchor-man" was Henry Gareau. "